Why Does Thailand Have So Many Elephants?

 For example, the white elephant is considered to be a symbol of royal power, and they were even used for royal duties.

-Thai Elephant in Phuket
+Elephant in Hydrotherapy pool

 In addition, elephants are also at the heart of many Thai festivals and ceremonies.